 There is incredible power in the written word.
 Words do matter.
 "Anthropologists tell us that our ability for complex reasoning evolved at the same time as humans developed language.
 That’s because language provides us with a sort of source code for advanced thought"(Jacobsen, 2013).
 However, the language of Nature cannot be expressed in words, this language is embedded in the law of natural attraction and sensory phenomena, pattern languages encoded in processes of life.

-The process of art making and painting based on fractal geometry and processes in nature helps us to reconnect to the natural world, assist in healing, and promote individual self-discovery through the enhancement of multitude sensory attractions embedded in the patterns of biophilia.
+The process of drawing and painting based on fractal geometry and processes in nature helps us to reconnect to the natural world, assist in healing, and promote individual self-discovery through the enhancement of multitude sensory attractions embedded in the patterns of biophilia.